Fato07/MasterThesis/README.md

 * Open the `extension/` folder inside of this repo folder.
 * Once you've done so, the extension will be installed.

-*Note:* You can debug the implant by clicking on the `background page` link for the text `Inspect views background page` under the `CursedChrome Implant` extension.

 After you've install the extension it will show up on the admin control panel at `http://localhost:8118`.